-4. Retirement a growing problem - a tsunami.
+4. Retirement is a growing problem - a tsunami.
 Every day tens of thousands of baby boomers reach some arbitrary “retirement” age.
 Their entitlement and expectation switches are sparked.
-Making growing demands on fast disappearing retirement funds.
+Making growing demands on fast disappearing underfunded retirement funds.

 5. The enforcement of the arbitrary age often results in retirees eking out an existence with inadequate funds.